Conditional average treatment effect estimation with marginally constrained models: Offset models and marginally constrained models for CATE approximation under unobserved confounding

-A simple example compatible with Equation \ref{eq:offset} and the AMDG Figure \ref{fig:dag} is where $\bm{u}$ is binary and $\beta_0(\bm{x})=\beta_0^*$ for all values of $\bm{x}$, meaning that there is no variation in the baseline risk.
-Denoting $\mathcal{B}$ as the Bernoulli distribution, $p_u=p(u=1)$ and $\pi_{{t_x}u}=p(y=1|{t_x},u)$, then the data-generating mechanism for this example is:
+We investigate whether the structural assumption made in the offset model in Equation \ref{eq:offset_assumption} combined with knowledge of the conditional odds-ratio $\beta_t$ makes the offset model a consistent estimator of the \gls{cate}.
+With a simple counter example, we prove that this is not the case.

-Despite its simplicity this example is conceptually important for all cases with binary treatment and discrete $\bm{x}$ as a) when the treatment is binary, any arbitrary confounder can be modeled as a single binary variable while maintaining the same observational and interventional distributions \citep{ilse_combining_2022}; and b) in the limit of infinite data, stratifying the population for each value of $\bm{x}$ and estimating $\beta_0$ in each of the strata is equivalent to non-parametric estimation of $\beta_0(\bm{x})$ in Equation \ref{eq:model} when $u$ is binary and $\bm{x}$ is discrete.
+\paragraph{Example 1: Offset models are inconsistent estimators in the presence of unobserved confounding} A simple example compatible with the offset assumption in Equation \ref{eq:offset_assumption} is when there is a binary unobserved confounder $U$ but no covariate $X$.
+Denoting $\mathcal{B}$ as the Bernoulli distribution and $q_u=\Pr(U=1)$, then the data-generating mechanism for this example is: